ntucllab/libcll/README.md

 ## Quick Start: Complementary Label Learning on MNIST

-To reproduce training results with SCL-NL method on MNIST
+To reproduce training results with the SCL-NL method on MNIST

 ```shell
 python script/train.py \